Oberon00/cpptutorial/intro.rst

-The roots of C++ date back to 1979, when Bjarne Stroustrup needed a language that was both suitable for writing highly efficient programs and provided abstraction mechanisms comparable to the Simula.
+The roots of C++ date back to 1979, when Bjarne Stroustrup needed a language that was both suitable for writing highly efficient programs and provided abstraction mechanisms comparable to Simula.
 The language he began to develop then was called “C with Classes” as it mainly added basic object oriented capabilities to the C programming language.
 In 1983, the name was changed to C++, as more features were added.
 In 1985, Stroustrup wrote first edition of `The C++ programming Language`_ codifying the language for the first time.

 .. _The C++ programming Language: http://www.stroustrup.com/4th.html